 While there is no cure for glaucoma, Dr. Christian can offer treatment in many ways.
-In fact, Dr. Christian has been providing among the best glaucoma surgery and treatment Los Angeles and Santa Monica has to offer for many years.
-Your specific condition will determine the treatment or combination of treatments used to ease the symptoms and prevent your eyes from worsening.
+Your specific condition will determine the treatment or combination of treatments necessitated in order to control your glaucoma and prevent your eyes from worsening.

 What is glaucoma?